 - Top the Bars!
 Garnish these bars with anything desired!
 Add extra flavor by garnishing with chopped walnuts, or sprinkle some extra cinnamon over the top for an extra festive flavor.
 Another great garnish is mini chocolate chips!

-The gluten free pumpkin bars must be stored in the refrigerator.
-Store in an airtight container for up to 4-5 days.
-The pumpkin bars taste great when cold, however they also taste good when served warm or at room temperature.
+Store the pumpkin bars in the refrigerator in an airtight container.
+They will keep for about 4-5 days.
+The pumpkin bars taste great when cold, however, they also taste good when served warm or at room temperature.

 Based on your preference, let the pumpkin bars sit out for 30 minutes prior to serving if wishing to eat at room temperature.
 These bars can also be warmed in the microwave for about 10 seconds prior to eating them.

-- Make sure the bars are completely cooled prior to icing them.
+- Cool completely prior to icing.
 To make the pumpkin bars easier to ice, stick them in the refrigerator for 3 hours prior to frosting.
 You could also stick them in the freezer for about 30 minutes to create a hard top which makes it easier to spread the frosting on top.